-P.S: People on the internet suggest you to go through the file manager from the cPanel and see if something is wrong.
-Of course, there are things in the file manager, such as newly created files that are responsible for hacking, but it is nearly impossible for you to detect exactly the infected files and codes inside the index.php files because you are not a programmer nor a developer who knows coding.
-Therefore, visiting cPanel to find infected files and newly created files is pretty difficult – don’t bother to visit cPanel in search of such files and scripts.
+P.S: People on the internet suggest you go through the file manager from the cPanel and see if something is wrong.
+Of course, things in the file manager, such as newly created files, are responsible for the hacking.
+Still, it is nearly impossible for you to precisely detect the infected files and codes inside the index.php files because you are neither a programmer nor a developer who knows to code.
+Therefore, visiting cPanel to find infected files and newly created files is pretty tricky – don’t bother to visit cPanel in search of such files and scripts.

 - Traffic drop – declining click trend

 - Indexed pages – Search Console shows issues in indexing

 - Request temporary removals from the search console